 When first installing the MySQL Cluster Manager agent as a service, the

-service is not started automatically until Windows is started.
+service is not started automatically until Windows is

-service manually using either
+must start the service manually using either

-Windows Service Manager.
+provided in the Windows Service Manager.

 You can remove the service using the